AbdelrahmanSalah211/Algorithm-Project/README.md

 index by 1 if the time is free if the time is busy, we don't assign the index then we iterate on every empty job to schedule we assign 1 to evey empty job then we add its profit to the latest profit if the job has already assigned to the job, we won't add its profit finally,we return max profit

-We apply Greedy Approach in this problem:
+We apply Greedy Approach in this problem,

 1. Sort the jobs according to profit in descending order which is the third index in each tuple.
 2. Create an array of zeros.